streamingfast/streamingfast/README.md

-# The `dfuse` data stack
+# The `dfuse` platform

-`dfuse` is an Open Source suite of products that enables low-latency, real-time processing of blockchain data streams and also allows for massively parallelizable operations on that same data.
+`dfuse` is an Open Source suite of products that enables low-latency, real-time processing of blockchain data streams, allows for massively parallelizable operations over historical data, and provides the robustness and reliability required by the most demanding loads.

+## Features

 It is protocol-aware, supports multiple chain protocols and can be used to build higher-order blockchain data services.